How to get to Cinque Terre from Genoa, Florence, Pisa, Milan or La Spezia, which villages to choose, and how to enjoy the coast without rushing.

 Some restaurants in Cinque Terre are heavily tourist-oriented and can be overpriced.
 Before choosing a restaurant: check recent Google reviews, look at menu photos, and compare prices slightly away from the busiest tourist areas.
 In my experience, smaller side-street restaurants often provide a much better experience than crowded waterfront spots near train stations.

-To return to Genoa, connect through either Monterosso al Mare or La Spezia.
-Check return train schedules in advance and avoid the very last departure.
-I usually recommend beginning the return journey no later than around 7 PM.
+If you're heading back to Genoa, connect through either Monterosso al Mare or La Spezia.
+If you're returning to Florence, Pisa or Milan instead, La Spezia is usually the better connection point.
+Either way, check return train schedules in advance and avoid the very last departure — I usually recommend beginning the return journey no later than around 7 PM.

 If you don't want to feel rushed, focus on just three villages: Vernazza, Riomaggiore, and Manarola.
 This allows enough time to wander through the streets, enjoy viewpoints, take beautiful photos, stop for aperitivo, and truly enjoy the atmosphere without constantly checking train schedules.
 If you'd like to finish with swimming and beach time, Monterosso al Mare is usually the best option.
 Sometimes seeing less creates a much more enjoyable experience.